Amir-Omidfar/pythonPractice/README.md

 # pythonPractice
-My learning python practices from HackerRank Website Updates for each daily challenge will be posted here.
+My learning python practices from HackerRank Website.<br/> Updates for each daily challenge will be posted here.